 Relevant only if

 Allow File Uploads is checked.
-A comma separated list of file extensions with the “dot” separater.
-For example : .jpg, .jpeg, .png, .doc, .docx, .pdf.
-If any file types are specifed, then those not specified will not be allowed to be uploaded.
+A comma-separated list of file extensions with the “dot” separator.
+For example, .jpg, .jpeg, .png, .doc, .docx, .pdf.
+If any file types are specified, then those not specified cannot be uploaded.
 Default is none specified such that all file types are allowed.